Network Rail Life Saving Rules: A practical guide to Staying Safe on the Railway

 3. Always be aware of your surroundings.

-Maintaining situational awareness is paramount in the railway environment.
+Maintaining situational awareness is very important in the railway environment.
 This involves constantly assessing potential hazards and adapting your behaviour to minimize risk.

 - Observing your environment: Paying attention to trains, moving equipment, and colleagues.